 What are Your Operational Excellence Barriers?

-Poor work system design is the leading cause of our failure to sustain high levels of performance.
+Poor work system design is the primary cause of our failure to sustain high levels of performance.
 Over time, I have discovered ten key work systems that must work well, and in sync, in order for sustained operational excellence to be realized.
-Similarly, I was also able to identify ten common operational excellence barriers.
+Similarly, I was able to identify ten common operational excellence barriers.
 Common barriers include poorly designed leadership development systems, technology utilization systems, and measurement systems.
 What might your operational excellence barriers be?

 How Do You Optimize Work System Performance?